AllStarLink/ASL3-Manual/docs/install/pi-appliance/index.md

 | **Storage** | Minimum 4G or larger | 8GB Class 10 |s

 The ASL3 Appliance been tested on Raspberry Pi 3, 4, 5, and Zero 2W.

+!!! warning "Warning on Pi 4 Devices"
+    Please see the [Known Issues](../../basics/incompatibles.md/#known-issues) with
+    the Raspberry Pi 4B hardware.